-There are four stages in the competition: an executive summary, a video pitch, a full business plan and the final, where ideas are pitched to a panel of judges.
+There are four stages in the competition: an executive summary, a short pitch and expert interviews, a full business plan and the final, where ideas are pitched to a panel of judges.
 Entry ideas must be for businesses with a social or environmental focus.
 Submissions may include profit or non-profit business plans.
 The competition is designed for initiatives in the concept or pilot phase only.
 Ideas will be evaluated for their potential to form the basis of a viable venture and make a meaningful contribution to society or the environment.

 Stage 1: Registration and executive summary submission